MatthewEdge/pokedash-data-gen/README.md

 # pokedash-data-gen
-Data Generation project for PokeDashboard
+Data Generation project for the PokeDashboard side project